dxw/opsgenie-tools/README.md

 You can also set OPSGENIE_DATE to a date in the month you want to calculate for, otherwise it will use the current date.
 These can all be set in a `.env` file in the same directory as the script as well

+### oncall.rb

+A script to output who is on call for the next 4 weeks.